jamescherti/jamescherti/README.md

 - **[update-iptables](https://github.com/jamescherti/update-iptables)**: A low-level Linux firewall for advanced users, providing precise control over network traffic and routing.
 It supports a modular configuration model via drop-in scripts in `/etc/update-iptables-rules.d/`, with each file executed sequentially during firewall initialization.
 Designed for system administrators who require precise control over packet states, network address translation, and custom routing chains, it defines rules directly through `iptables` without the abstraction layers used by modern firewall management tools.

 - **[shell-pop](https://github.com/kyagi/shell-pop-el)**: I am the co-maintainer of *shell-pop*, an Emacs package that provides on-demand access to a terminal through a single, configurable key binding.
 The package supports multiple terminal implementations, including `term`, `eshell`, `ansi-term`, `vterm`, and `eat`, and ensures your original window configuration is restored when the terminal is hidden.

-- **[git-rexec](https://github.com/jamescherti/git-rexec)**: A command-line tool that recursively locates Git repositories within a directory and executes commands against them, either sequentially or in parallel.

 - **[All projects by James Cherti](https://github.com/jamescherti?tab=repositories&q=&type=source&language=&sort=stargazers)**